roliestpoliest/LilyPath/README.md

 - **Growth Stages**: The growth of the plant is split into distinct stages, each marked by a transformation in the plant’s appearance.
 To advance the plant to its next stage, users must water the plant by spending 1,000 water points at a time.
 After 10 waterings (10,000 steps), the plant advances to its next growth stage.
 These visual changes offer immediate feedback to users about their progress.

-- **Missed Watering**: Consistency is key.
-If users fail to water their plant for a day, it will regress to its previous growth stage, representing a temporary setback.
-If the plant is at its first stage and no watering occurs, it will wilt, symbolizing the importance of daily activity.
-Users are notified of any missed watering and given encouragement to re-engage.

 - **Rewards**: Upon successfully completing a plant's full growth cycle, users are rewarded with 1 gem.
 Gems serve as in-game currency to buy a variety of plants, offering additional incentives for staying active.
 A completed growth cycle provides not only visual satisfaction but also tangible rewards that can be used elsewhere in the app.

 ### Plant Sub-View: Daily Tasks